AngelBou/MarvelChars/README.md

 +-- MarvelCharTests     (Unit testing)
 |       + -- Mock       (json files)
 +-- MarvelCharUITests   (UI testing)
-|       + --marvelServerMock (files not included for any target.
-Only to run test server)
+|       + --marvelServerMock (files not included in any target.
+Only to help to run a test server)
 ```